zigbee-alliance/distributed-compliance-ledger/docs/pool-upgrade.md

     proposed, it is impossible to propose an upgrade with the same name any time in the future).
-*   `Height: int64` - the height of the ledger at which the upgrade must be performed on all the nodes in the pool.
+*   `Height: int64` - the height of the ledger at which the upgrade must be applied on all the nodes in the pool.
 *   `Info: optional(string)` - a string containing any additional information about the upgrade, e.g. URLs for downloading the new application version binaries for supported platforms (see below).